Astro Invader

 Astro Invader, originally released in Japan as Kamikaze (カミカゼ, Kamikaze) lit.
-Divine Wind, is an arcade fixed shooter developed by Konami, and the first arcade game published by Stern Electronics.
+Divine Wind, is an arcade fixed shooter developed by Konami, and the first arcade video game published by Stern Electronics.
 Astro Invader was ported to the Emerson Arcadia 2001 in 1982.

 Gameplay

 The player controls a small spaceship at the bottom of the screen.
 Like most Space Invaders-type games of the period, the ship can move left and right (but not up or down), and can fire one bullet at a time.
-The ship may not fire again until its previous shot has detonated.
+The ship may not fire again until its previous shot has hit by alien or small flying saucer or on top portion of wide column or playfield.

-The playfield above the player's ship contains 13 columns.
-Three of them, on the far left, far right, and in the center, are wide columns.
-The other 10, five on either side of the center, are much narrower.
-At the beginning of each wave, a flying saucer enters at the top of the screen and begins dropping small aliens into the ten narrow columns.
+The playfield above the player's ship contains 13 (in the Japanese version, 15) columns.
+Three of them, on the far left, far right, and in the center, are wide columns (in the Japanese version, one in the center is a wide column).
+The other 10 (in the Japanese version, 14), five (in the Japanese version, seven) on either side of the center, are much narrower.
+At the beginning of each wave, a large flying saucer enters at the top of the screen and begins dropping small aliens into the ten (in the Japanese version, fourteen) narrow columns.
 The columns are open on the bottom, allowing the player to shoot the aliens as they descend.
-Each column holds a maximum of four aliens.
+Each narrow column (in the Japanese version, excluding the leftmost and rightmost columns) holds a maximum of four aliens.
 If a column is full, the next alien dropped into it will release the bottommost alien, which falls straight down.
-Aliens can also be dropped into either of the two wide columns on the far left and right, in which case they fall straight down immediately.
+In the Japanese version, aliens fall straight down immediately on the leftmost and rightmost columns.
 If the alien reaches the bottom of the screen without being shot by the player, it explodes - the explosion extends slightly to each side of the alien.
 Collision with a falling alien or its explosion destroys the player's ship.
 The small aliens are worth 20 points when moving (falling into or out of a column), and 10 points at rest.
 Aliens remain in their columns until shot or released; any aliens at rest in a column, either at the end of a wave or when the player's ship is destroyed, are still there when play resumes.